brand-identity-trademark.html

 WHAT A COMPLETE BRAND IDENTITY SYSTEM CONTAINS

-- Logo system — primary mark, secondary mark, monogram or favicon, lockups for horizontal and stacked layouts, safe zones, minimum sizes, file formats from SVG to favicon to embroidery-ready vector.
+Nine components, in roughly the order they get built.
+The logo system comes first — a primary mark, a secondary mark, a monogram or favicon, lockups for horizontal and stacked layouts, safe zones, minimum sizes, and file formats from SVG to favicon to embroidery-ready vector.
+Typography follows — a display face, a body face, a UI face, hierarchy with sizes, weights, line heights, and a defined fallback stack for the web.

 WHY TRADEMARK SEARCH MATTERS BEFORE YOU LAUNCH